stephenberry/repe/README.md

 An error requires a `uint32_t` error code and a string message.
 The error code is stored in the header.
 The body is the error message as a UTF-8 string, where the `body_length` in the header indicates the length of the error message.

+The `body_length` for an error may be zero, which indicates that there is no error message and only the error code provided.

 Below is a table of defined error codes.
 Values from `0` to `4095` are reserved for REPE high-level error codes.
 Codes `4096` and above are available for application-specific errors.

 | code | message          | meaning                                                      |